 Bernard Sahm was a greatly respected potter whose work is represented in all the major galleries of Australia.
 He trained and practiced as an industrial draughtsman which gave him skills he was to use in his distinctive ceramic output that frequently included drawn and applied detail.

 In May 2010 I published a Curatorial blog piece about Josef Cindric and his trolley.
 Towards the end of his life, Cindric became something of a minor celebrity.
 Artists photographed and filmed him.
-Journalists speculated as to his life and the contents of his trolley.

 Recently I stopped to look at a Highland Pipe Band who were playing in the Corso at Manly.
 It was a hot and sticky Sydney summer day and the heavy tartan kilts looked out of place although the band members were wearing short sleeved shirts and did not have jackets.